Katie Roiphe

 Katie Roiphe (born July 13, 1968) is an American author and journalist.
 She is best known as the author of the non-fiction book The Morning After: Sex, Fear, and Feminism on Campus (1993).
 She is also the author of Last Night in Paradise: Sex and Morals at the Century's End (1997), and the 2007 study of writers and marriage, Uncommon Arrangements.
 Her 2001 novel Still She Haunts Me is an imagining of the relationship between Charles Dodgson (known as Lewis Carroll) and Alice Liddell, the real-life model for Dodgson's Alice's Adventures in Wonderland.
 She is also known for allegedly planning to name the creator of the Shitty Media Men list in an article for Harper's Magazine.

 Background and education

-Roiphe grew up in New York City, daughter of psychoanalyst Herman Roiphe and noted feminist Anne (née Roth) Roiphe.
-She attended the all-female Brearley School, received her BA from Harvard University/Radcliffe College in 1990, and received a PhD in English Literature from Princeton University in 1995.
+Roiphe grew up in New York City, daughter of psychoanalyst Herman Roiphe and feminist writer Anne (née Roth) Roiphe.
+She attended the all-female Brearley School, received her BA from Harvard University and Radcliffe College in 1990, and received a PhD in English Literature from Princeton University in 1995.

 In 2001, Roiphe married attorney Harry Chernoff in a Jewish ceremony in Amagansett, New York.
 They had one daughter, Violet; they separated in 2005 (the year Roiphe's father died), and later divorced.

 She subsequently had a son, and has defended being a single mother.